Sexual Abuse Lawyer in Boulder

 • Empower survivors to speak and reclaim control

 A civil case leads to acknowledgment and agency.
 Survivors deserve to tell their stories on their terms and demand accountability from those who failed to protect them.
 We understand the emotional toll of legal action.
+In civil sexual abuse cases, damages or liability are determined based on the evidence presented and the specific circumstances of the victim’s experience.

 Who May Be Liable for Sexual Abuse